Newfoundland Tea Buns

-These buns are not actually buns as most people know them, but the Newfoundlanders (Newfies) of Canada call them buns.
-Very different from the Nigerian buns, but more like the English scones or American biscuits.
-In coffee shops, they are mostly called tea biscuits.
+These buns are not buns as most people know them, but the Newfoundlanders (Newfies) of Canada call them buns.
+Although in their coffee shops, they are called by their American name, tea biscuits.
+Tea buns are different from the Nigerian buns but are more like the English scones.

 These buns can be made either sweet or savoury (cheese or ham and cheese), and each type is totally yummy.
 It can be eaten with butter or jam and a cup of tea.